Social Media Guidelines

 The University of Colorado system encourages the use of social media technologies to enhance communication, engagement, collaboration and information exchange in support its mission.
 The use of social media technology follows the same standard of professional practice consistent throughout the CU administration offices.
 Use common sense and thoughtful judgment when embarking on social media.

-Social media is media based on the use of web and mobile technologies that allow for user-generated exchanges of information.
+Social media is based on the use of Web and mobile technologies that allow for user-generated exchanges of information.
 With proper administration, social media can foster collaboration and communication as an interactive dialog, enhancing the value of conversations across a global audience.

 Each campus has its own set of policies and guidelines.
 Within that, each department, school or college might also have established separate policies and guidelines.
 Be aware of specific requirements for your area of employment.

 SECTION 1: GUIDELINES FOR ADMINISTRATIVE SOCIAL MEDIA SITES

 Conduct and ethics: As a representative of the university, it is imperative for you to maintain the same standards of conduct expected of all CU employees.
 Be respectful, positive, helpful and informative.
 Do not engage in negative banter and do not take a political stand on topics or legislation.

 Protect confidential and proprietary information: Do not post private, restricted or sensitive information about the university or its students, staff, faculty or alumni.
 Types of private information include FERPA-protected student information, Social Security numbers, credit card numbers and medical records.

 Definitions for private, restricted and sensitive information can be found on the glossary page at https://www.cu.edu/ope/policy/policy-resources-and-tools.
 Employees must still follow the applicable federal requirements such as FERPA and HIPAA, as well as NCAA regulations.
 Adhere to all applicable university privacy and confidentiality policies.